-Just because we can do something doesn’t mean we should do it.
+Just because we can do something doesn’t mean we should.

 At the Peterson Center, we’re prayerfully asking God to help us nurture a way of being that is faithful, contemplative, joyful, holy, and deeply human.
 And goodness, do we have our work cut out for us.
 There are powerful, entrenched cultural forces arrayed against these simple hopes.
 Our frantically paced, ego-driven world insists we should clamor to be recognized; we should move lightning fast; and we should always be on the cutting edge.
 It’s assumed we must always have a quick, witty response in our back pocket—and a bullhorn at the ready.
 However, faithfulness often means resisting these oppressive assumptions.
 We long for a better way.